-Design Green Design The Hot Poop on the Cinderella Incinerating Toilet By Lloyd Alter Design Editor University of Toronto Lloyd Alter is Design Editor for Treehugger and teaches Sustainable Design at Ryerson University in Toronto. our editorial process Facebook Facebook Twitter Twitter Lloyd Alter Updated May 13, 2020 CC BY 2.0.
-Cinderella Toilet/ Lloyd Alter Share Twitter Pinterest Email Design Tiny Homes Architecture Interior Design Green Design Urban Design Got some clean electricity?
-Then you can cremate your crap.
+News Treehugger Voices The Hot Poop on the Cinderella Incinerating Toilet By Lloyd Alter Lloyd Alter Facebook Twitter Design Editor University of Toronto Lloyd Alter is Design Editor for Treehugger and teaches Sustainable Design at Ryerson University in Toronto.
+Learn about our editorial process Updated May 5, 2021 Share Twitter Pinterest Email Cinderella Toilet/ Lloyd Alter News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive If you have access to electricity, then you might be able to cremate your toilet waste.
 Years ago when we first got a cabin in the woods, we had an Incinolet incinerating toilet.
-It was all stainless steel and built like a tank, but sounded like a jet plane in your living room and if the wind wasn't blowing, the whole place smelled a bit like burned something.
+It was all stainless steel and built like a tank, but sounded like a jet plane in your living room and if the wind wasn't blowing, the whole place smelled a bit like something was burning.
 A friend's child using it was so put off by the flames and smell that it put him off toilet training for a year.
 We switched to a composting toilet.
-But there is something so North American about incineration, compared to composting.
-It's tidy and sanitary, just a bit of ash (a cup per person per week) instead of a big glob of poop and peat moss.
-It is truly living better electrically.
-If it works.
-Cinderella Incinerating toilet/ Lloyd Alter / CC BY 2.0 That is why I was so excited about the Cinderella incinerating toilets that I saw at Toronto's Cottage Life Show.
+Incineration, compared to composting, can be a little more tidy and sanitary.
+It generates only a little bit of ash (a cup per person per week) instead of a big glob of waste and peat moss.
+Lloyd Alter / CC BY 2.0 That is why I was so excited about the Cinderella incinerating toilets that I saw at Toronto's Cottage Life Show.
 It is a dainty glass slipper compared to the steel-toed construction boot that was the Incinolet.
-It is all tidy and modern and computerized as it turns your poop into cinders, Ella.
+It is all tidy and modern and computerized as it turns your waste into cinders.
 They have sold tens of thousands of them in Norway where they have been made for almost 20 years.
 Cinderella How the Cinderella Works Like the Incinolet, you first insert a sort of wax paper coffee filter to line the stainless steel bowl, because there is no water to keep things clean.
 When you have done your duty you close the lid and press the start button, and that's it; no pedals, no timers, it does the rest.
-Lloyd Alter / CC BY 2.0 And what it does is open its stainless steel bowl so that the bundle of poop drops down into the combustion chamber, the electric elements fire up and turn the poop and urine into ash and water vapour, the fans suck everything through a catalytic filter that takes out any smells and then pushes it up through the chimney.
+Lloyd Alter / CC BY 2.0 And what it does is open its stainless steel bowl so that the bundle of waste drops down into the combustion chamber, the electric elements fire up and turn the solid waste and urine into ash and water vapour, the fans suck everything through a catalytic filter that takes out any smells and then pushes it up through the chimney.
 Considerable Power Use Cinderella claims it is all environmentally friendly, and compared to a big septic system with pumps and serious water consumption, it probably is.
-But it uses a lot of electricity; between .8 and 2.0 kWh depending on the prodigiousness of the poop.
-That is a lot of energy.
-On the other hand, my Envirolet composting toilet has a fan drawing 40 watts all the time, or .94 kWh per day, and when cranks up to 540 watts when there is urine to evaporate, so it is not exactly electricity-free.
+But it uses a lot of electricity; between .8 and 2.0 kWh depending on the prodigiousness of the waste.
+That is a lot of energy and may not be available or affordable for everyone.
+On the other hand, my Envirolet composting toilet has a fan drawing 40 watts all the time, or .94 kWh per day, and then cranks up to 540 watts when there is urine to evaporate, so it is not exactly electricity-free.
 (There are many other models that use solar power to run the fan and do not evaporate the liquids, so it is not a simple comparison.
 I am just making the point that composting toilets often use electricity too.)
 At least with the Cinderella, you only use electricity when you use the toilet.
 It also is great for cold climates, being totally freeze-proof.
-Perhaps one could stick an HRV on the exhaust and heat your home with it.
-Lloyd Alter / CC BY 2.0 They also make a version that runs on propane gas to do the poop cooking and a little 12 volt DC to run the fans, but depending on where you live, that can have a much higher carbon footprint.
-Pricing The Cinderella is not cheap, but nothing made in Norway is.
-It starts at US$4,695 for the Classic unit that takes its air from the room, two and a half times as expensive as the good old American Incinolet.
-But that is a bargain compared to a septic system, and comparable with the fanciest composting systems.
-It uses a lot of electricity and there are composting toilets that don't.
-But it is exciting to see innovation in the slow-moving world of waste.
-If it works as well, as they say, it is the new hot seat for cottage and cabin country.
+Lloyd Alter / CC BY 2.0 They also make a version that runs on propane gas to do the incinerating and a little 12 volt DC to run the fans, but depending on where you live, that can have a much higher carbon footprint.
+Pricing The Cinderella is not cheap and would be a significant purchase for anyone.
+It starts at $4,695 USD for the Classic unit that takes its air from the room, which is two and a half times as expensive as the Incinolet.
+But, depending on your living situation and budget, that could be a bargain compared to a new septic system.
+At that rate, the Cinderella's price it also comparable with the fanciest composting systems.
+It uses a lot of electricity, which buyers need to keep in mind in terms of cost-of-use, and there are composting toilets that don't.